‘The scratch of slate pencil on slate is something you never forget.’(Gomm, 38)

-Born in 1899, Amy Frances Gomm makes it quite clear in her section about education and schooling that she did not find it of much worth to her own self-improvement.
-From the sub-heading she uses—‘Off to School’ , she criticizes the education system that was in place when she and her sister Laurie attended.
-The phrase ‘Off to School’ was from a poem on the front of a children’s book they had that tried to paint school out to be enjoyable for the students.
-But Amy’s education was much more intermittent.
+Born in 1899, Amy Frances Gomm makes it quite clear in her discussions about education and schooling that she did not find it of much worth to her own self-improvement.
+From the sub-heading she uses—‘Off to School’ , she criticises the education system that was in place when she and her sister Laurie attended.
+Amy tells us how the phrase ‘Off to School’ was from a poem contained in a children’s book that they had.
+She speaks ironically of how the poem depicted school as an enjoyable place for the students, and how her opinions of the place didn’t exactly match up.
+It is apparent that Amy’s education was much more intermittent.

 ‘Some time during 1904 and 1905, I did go to school, perhaps half a dozen times.
 I’d go for a day, pick up something (it certainly wasn’t education!) that laid me low for days or weeks.’
-(31) She discusses how it was a long walk to school with many hazards including the bad weather.
+(Gomm, 31) She discusses how it was a long and unpleasant walk to school with that bad weather often making it dangerous.
 ‘They considered it safer, generally, to keep me at home.
 When I was coming up to seven, I made an ‘official’ start.’
-(31) In accordance to government parliamentary stats, In 1880 an Education Act was finally made, making school attendance compulsory between the ages of five and ten, ‘though by the early 1890s attendance within this age group was falling short at 82 per cent.’
+(Gomm, 31) In 1880 the Elementary Education Act was implemented, making school attendance compulsory between the ages of five and ten.
+David Vincent shows how, despite this Act, ‘by the early 1890’s attendance within this age group was falling short at 82 per cent.’
+(Vincent, 33)

-Like many working-class autobiographers, including William Lovett and his own memoir ‘Struggle for Bread, Knowledge and Freedom’, she tends to focus greatly on the importance of self-education.
+Like many working-class autobiographers, including William Lovett and his own memoir ‘Struggle for Bread, Knowledge and freedom’, Amy focuses on the importance of self-education.
 ‘Whilst parents and children were subject to an ever more complex range of pressures, for the most part they retained freedom of choice.’
-This sense of liberation also seemed to have rubbed off onto Amy, with her personality throughout the memoir resembling one of a calm, free spirit.
+(David Vincent, 54) This sense of liberation is definitely apparent within Amy’s family, with her personality throughout the memoir resembling one of a calm, free spirit.
 Her motivation to learn came from her own inquisitiveness for life rather than learning for the sake of academia.
-She seemingly sees school as more of a day trip rather than a ritual process, talking more about the journey to and from school rather than the education itself.
+She sees school as more of a day trip rather than a ritual process, talking more about the journey to and from school and the time she’d spend with the other children rather than the education itself.

 Burnett, John ed.
 Destiny Obscure: Autobiographies of Childhood, Education, and Family from the 1820s to the 1920s London: Alan Lane, 1982.